 The PMF along the structural collective variable (CV) depicts the variations of thermodynamics in the process, while the PMF along the alchemical pathway is often not physically meaningful.
 Further, the mechanism of chemical reactions or biological conformational changes could be extracted from the PMF in the physically meaningful space (i.e., the conformational space).
-Therefore, the free energy landscape in the conformational space could be more informatic.^{70, 74} Higher accuracy and efficiency could be obtained by combining the merits of the enhanced sampling techniques in the conformational and alchemical spaces.
+Therefore, the free energy landscape in the conformational space could be more informatic.^{74, 78} Higher accuracy and efficiency could be obtained by combining the merits of the enhanced sampling techniques in the conformational and alchemical spaces.
 The enhanced sampling simulation in the conformational space could be used to obtain a converged picture along some physically meaningful CVs under a computationally efficient Hamiltonian, and the perturbation term in the alchemical space could be used to obtain a correction term describing the difference between the computationally efficient Hamiltonian and a more accurate but computationally demanding Hamiltonian.
-Combining these results, the thermodynamic profile under the accurate but computationally demanding Hamiltonian could be obtained.^{67, 75-83} Examples of such simulation scheme are the indirect constructions of free energy landscapes at QM or SQM levels by performing direct free energy simulations at MM or SQM levels and calculating the perturbation term for MM-to-SQM or SQM-to-QM corrections.^{15, 67, 69, 75-80, 82, 84-86}
+Combining these results, the thermodynamic profile under the accurate but computationally demanding Hamiltonian of the energy landscapes at QM or SQM levels by performing direct free energy simulations at MM or SQM levels and calculating the perturbation term for MM-to-SQM or SQM-to-QM corrections.^{15, 71, 73, 79-84, 86, 88-90}

-In the multi-scale treatment of complex systems, the whole simulated system is divided into several sub-regions that are described with different models/Hamiltonians.^{84, 87-90} Adaptive exchanges between the descriptions/resolutions could sometimes/periodically happen.91-94 The region that the reaction or conformational change happens is often described with a model of higher accuracy, while the background region could be described with a coarser model.
+In the multi-scale treatment of complex systems, the whole simulated system is divided into several sub-regions that are described with different models/Hamiltonians.^{88, 91-95} Adaptive exchanges between the descriptions/resolutions could sometimes/periodically happen.96-99 The region that the reaction or conformational change happens is often described with a model of higher accuracy, while the background region could be represented by a coarser model.
 For instance, in the formation/cleavage of chemical bonds, electronic structure calculations are required to describe the QM behavior of bond rearrangements, while the other regions such as solvent molecules far from the reactive region could be treated with MM potentials.
 As the simulation outcome shows significant dependence on the size of each region, determining the size of each region could be a significant problem in model construction.
 In practical applications, the region for detailed descriptions is often chosen sufficiently large to converge the simulation outcome on this degree of freedom.